WereWolf232/CanonProject/README.md

 - Harmony - The same melody in a different pitch overlayed on top of the original melody.
 User can choose pitch (semi-tones).

 - Canon - a melody with one imitation of the melody played after a given duration (e.g., quarter rest, one measure, etc.). the imitative melody, which is played in a different voice is an exact replication of the original melody.
-User is restricted to at which point the imitiative melody comes in (beats).
+User can choose at which point the imitiative melody comes in (beats).
 The default is the beggining of the 2nd bar (5th beat).

 <ins>design choices:<ins>
-- user will choose file to work on by typing the path on the command line
+- user will choose file to work on by with an "open file" GUI
 - <ins>regarding changing pitch and length in canon:<ins>
-> - pitch: allows users to freely pick how many semitones they want to shift the melody by, allowing for different harmonies.
+> - pitch: allows users to freely pick how many semitones they want to shift the melody by, allowing for different harmonies. (error catching if user does not input a number)
-> - canon: the start of the imitating melody is restricted to the default input (starting on the 2nd bar) so that the output file retains some musicality
+> - canon: The default value for the canon exists because some users might not know what it means exactly, so it's a good base case. (error catching if user does not input a number)
-- output: files will be saved inside the "audio files" folder for better organisation
+- output: files will be saved via a "save as" GUI